Forced Marriage of Children Happens in America, Too

 Forced marriages are a culturally sensitive and complex issue that most government agencies—such as women’s shelters, CPS and local law enforcement agencies—are not equipped to handle.

-The typical signs of child abuse—such as physical injuries, frequent absences from school and malnourishment—often don’t come into the equation.
+The typical signs of child abuse—physical injuries, frequent absences from school and malnourishment—often don’t come into the equation.

 CPS does not view impending child marriages as abuse.
-CPS cannot take action until abuse has occurred.
+It cannot take action until abuse has occurred.
 And most of the time, CPS can’t intervene when an American girl is forced into marriage overseas.

 But not all child marriages take place overseas.
 Many occur on American soil.